nfreear/nfreear.github.io/_posts/2015-10-15-high-contrast-ignore-colors.md

 /* Firefox requires "inset" in ignore-color mode for form fields. */ .ignore-color input, .ignore-color textarea {
         border: 2px inset ButtonText;
-        box-shadow: none;
 }
 {% endhighlight %}

-And, here's a screen shot showing the result of the fix, on the right.
+And, here's a screen shot showing the result of the fix, again on the right.
+As you may be able to see, the edges of the form fields are more noticeable, after the fix.

 ![Screen shot 2 - ignore-colour form & video][img-2]